Logius-standaarden/fsc-logging/README.md

 # 1. Introduction

 The logging part of the NLX standard describes how to log transactions on both requesting and providing side.
-A transaction ID is used to link the logs on both sides.
+A transaction ID is used to link the log records on both sides.

 ## 1.1.
 Requirements Language